Voicemail is usually included in home phone service. To change your service or features, contact us.

 Use these instructions to set up your voicemail.
 Don't worry if you make a mistake — you can always back up and change your response.

-To set up your voicemail, press *98, *68, or #55 (varies by location) from your home phone or call the access number you received with your welcome letter.
+To set up or access your voicemail, press *98, *68, or #55 (varies by location) from your home phone or call the access number you received with your welcome letter.
 Voice prompts will guide you through the rest of the steps.

 Your voicemail PIN can be any number 4 to 15 digits long.
 Be sure to make note of it because you'll need it to access your messages in the future.